18ivan18/IT-Library/README.md

 For the final version we'll finish the import/export system, and finalise the functionality that allows the user to borrow a resource.

 The documentaion is not following the template given in the 'Web' FMI course right now, but it'll be updated for the final version of the project.

+# Deployment

+To make the project ready for production run `npm run build`.
+This command will generate a folder caleld "dist".
+Simply copy/paste it in the C:\\xammp\\htdocks folder and run your apache server.
+Now navigate to localhost/dist/index.html.